MyNamesLex/Kyte-Bot/README.md

 Generates all commands options

+### !Ping

+Pings KyteBot, KyteBot replies with 'Pong', good test too see if it's online'

 ### !RNG

 Generates a random number with the user having to guess the number

 ### !Search {searchquery}

-Searches the internet for search query
+Searches the Internet for search query

 ### !Ban {user} {reason}